-Projects or activities may include guest speakers, site visits to a corporate or government entity, conference attendance, launch of an e-journal, webinar participation, workshops, etc. Funding for software/hardware acquisition or other equipment, professional membership fees or licensure, tuition, or additional faculty salaries will not be considered.
+Projects or activities may include guest speakers, site visits to a corporate or government entity, conference attendance, launch of an e-journal, webinar participation, workshops, etc. Funding for software/hardware acquisition or other equipment, professional membership fees or licensure, tuition, add-pay, faculty stipends, course release, or additional faculty salaries will not be considered.
 Submissions are limited to one grant application proposal per individual faculty, each academic year.

-Full-time, tenure track and non-tenure track teaching faculty (lecturers, senior lecturers, principal lecturers) are eligible to apply.
+Full-time, tenure track, tenured, and non-tenure track teaching faculty (lecturers, senior lecturers, principal lecturers) are eligible to apply.
 Projects involving staff and/or part-time faculty will be considered only if the lead applicant is a full-time faculty member.

-We would like to share your experience and request that all grant recipients help disseminate their results by completing a brief report as soon as possible following the project’s completion; your outcomes may be used on the FCD website or other materials.
+We would like to share your experience and request that all grant recipients help disseminate their results by completing a brief report following the project’s completion sharing the impact this grant had on your mentoring group's success related to teaching excellence, scholarly works, grant proposal development, etc.; your outcomes may be used on the FCD website or other materials.

 Questions should be directed to the Faculty Career Development team at FCDS@rit.edu.